 - Enjoy a pristine desert river while protecting it from future harm

 - Learn the meaning of community working alongside the Zuni in their isolated but vibrant Pueblo

 - Inspire your team while developing a nature preserve in the Rocky Mountains

 - Understand the necessity of great communication off-trail at 12,000 feet

-Orientation at Deer Hill Basecamp, Canoeing and Conservation on the Lower San Juan River, Utah
+Orientation at Deer Hill Basecamp, Canoeing and Conservation on the Green River, Utah

 Community Service in the Zuni Pueblo, New Mexico